 - Several studies demonstrate that a healthy gut microbiome is essential for maintaining brain health, and markers of inflammation are generally elevated in patients with depression.

 - Studies have shown that Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium bifidum resulted in significant improvements in mood, insulin resistance and inflammation in patients with major depression.

-If you have questions regarding the topics that have been raised, or any other health matters, please do contact me (Tracey) by phone or email at any time.
+If you have questions regarding the topics that have been raised, or any other health matters, contact our nutritionist team by phone or email at any time:

 firstname.lastname@example.org, 01684 310099

 - Vos, T., et al (2015) ‘Global, regional, and national incidence, prevalence, and years lived with disability for 301 acute and chronic diseases and injuries in 188 countries, 1990–2013: a systematic analysis for the Global Burden of Disease Study 2013.’
 Lancet, 386(9995), pp. 743-800.